-This story was part of a group reporting package put together by myself and some of my fellow journalists.
+This story was part of a group reporting package put together by myself and some of my fellow journalists in 2015.
 I wrote the written portion, viewable below, but the entire package can be seen here.

 High ceilings and sunlight creeping in through stained-glass windows.
 People milling about before the service starts, shaking hands with the preacher.
 A joyous choir belting out hymns while the congregation taps their toes and nods their heads.

 These “gospel church” images are not too far removed from what one might find at Strange Brew Lounge Side on a Sunday morning.

 At Strange Brew’s “Gospel Brunch,” a free event held every Sunday from 11 a.m. to 2 p.m., people ranging from knee-high youngsters to white-haired older folks sit around tables and in fold-out chairs below a peaked ceiling.
 They face a low stage at the front of the room, chatting merrily, sipping coffee and snacking on pastries and breakfast tacos.
 Up on the platform, Strange Brew’s resident Purgatory Players, a revolving-door collection of local musicians, perform sets of folksy songs they describe as “gospel music for nondenominational folk.”

 Their songs have roots in traditional gospel, but their focus is not so explicitly religious.
 And that is something some patrons really enjoy.

 “I think their description’s very good–sort of gospel,” said Christy Hutton, a Strange Brew visitor from Colorado who, with her husband, has now attended two Gospel Brunches.
 “I like it because it’s not like some of the newer churches that have the guitar and stuff.
 The music is awful.
 And this is like real music.
 This is great.”